Odeon Shannon Corner

 1 person favorited this theater

-Built for the Oscar Deutsch chain of Odeon Theatres Ltd. The Odeon Shannon Corner was located on the corner of the Kingston By-Pass and Burlington Road, New Malden, and was sometimes known with the New Malden name, and also the name Odeon Merton, as Merton was also close-by.
+Built for the Oscar Deutsch chain of Odeon Theatres Ltd. The Odeon Shannon Corner was located on the corner of the Kingston By-Pass and Burlington Road, New Malden, and was sometimes known with the New Malden name, and also known by the name Odeon Merton, as Merton was also close-by.
 Designed by prolific cinema architect George Coles, the Odeon Shannon Corner was to be his last Odeon Theatre design.

 It was opened on 7th November 1938 with George Brent in "Gold Is Where You Find It" and Jane Withers in "Rascals".
 The facade was covered in cream faiance tiles, and had three large windows allowing light into the circle foyer.
 Above them were three smaller windows, with the Odeon sign in large letters above.
 There was a slim fin-tower on the left-hand side of the facade, which had the name ‘ODEON’ on top.